 - Eat greens at every meal.
 This does not mean you need a salad at every meal!

-- Remember if you have to ask if it’s paleo, the answer is NO. It needs to be grown or have a mom.
+- Remember if you have to ask, the answer is NO. It needs to be grown or have a mom.

 - You can eat chicken for breakfast and eggs for dinner.